Chesham United F.C.: Reserve team

-Chesham United reserves joined the new Division Two of the Spartan League in 1920, a year after the first team joined the league.
+Chesham United reserves played in the Great Western Suburban League in the 1919–20 season, before joining the new Division Two of the Spartan League, a year after the first team had joined the league.
 They were Division Two champions in 1921–22, the same year as the first team won Division One.
 When a second Division Two was added in 1925, they became members of Division Two A. League reorganisation in 1928 saw them placed in Division Two West.
 They did not rejoin the league after World War II.

 After playing in the Suburban League, in 2010 the reserve team joined Division One of the Spartan South Midlands League.
 They left the league at the end of the 2016–17 season.